alexware69/Calcula_Pro/README.md

 * Folder nature of product definitions makes teamwork easy and natural, as well as making possible to backup and storing definitions offline.
 * Readable formulas are made of words, now with autocomplete.
 * Supports most common math expressions and logic conditions.
-* Multiple same-name fields are supported (compare to Excel single-name naming of cells)
+* Multiple same-name nodes are supported (compare to Excel single-name naming of cells)
+* UTF-16 characters in node names inside an expression (Eg: $u263A).
 * Shows node names, formulas, subtotals and node values with respective units and descriptions at the same time.
 * Create and analyze price quotes of complex products.
 * Shows dependencies and references.
 * Two views available, wide screen for easier formula reading and shared screen for easier description viewing.
 * Compact mode for cleaner view of selections.
+* True dark mode.
 * Seamless adjustment for window resizing and zooming.
 * Supports documentation for each feature (node), including text, image and video, in the form of an html page.
 * It is fast!